Seble Desta

 Princess Seble Desta (1 September 1932 – 3 January 2023) was a member of the Solomonic dynasty, which ruled Ethiopia until 1974.
 She was born in Addis Ababa, Ethiopia, and was the daughter of Princess Tenagnework Haile Selassie and Ras Desta Damtew, and granddaughter of Emperor Haile Selassie of Ethiopia and Empress Menen Asfaw.
 Princess Seble's paternal grandfather, Fitawrari Damtew Ketema, was martyred during the Ethiopian victory against the Italians at Adwa.

-Princess Seble was one of eight children born to Princess Tenagnework, including Princess Aida Desta, Lij Amaha Desta (who died young), Princess Ruth Desta, Princess Sophia Desta, Iskinder Desta, Princess Mary Retta and Woizerit Mentewab Andargatchew (who died in childhood).
+Princess Seble was one of eight children born to Princess Tenagnework, including Princess Aida Desta, Lij Amaha Desta (who died young), Princess Ruth Desta, Princess Sophia Desta, Rear Admiral Iskinder Desta, Emebet Mary Retta and Emebet Mentewab Andargatchew (who died in childhood).

-During Mussolinis's invasion of Ethiopia Emperor Haile Selassie, Empress Menen and many members of their family were exiled in Bath, England.
+During Mussolini's invasion of Ethiopia, Emperor Haile Selassie, Empress Menen and many members of their family were exiled in Bath, England.
 Princess Seble's father, Ras Desta, remained in Ethiopia fighting the Italians.
 In 1937, his location was betrayed and he was captured and killed, against all prisoner of war norms.

 Princess Seble completed all of her education in England, initially at Clarendon School for Girls and attended Lady Margaret Hall College, Oxford University.

 Princess Seble accompanied Emperor Haile Selassie on many state visits, including to the United States, Canada, Greece and Mexico and met with many heads of state, royalty, members of the public and celebrities.
 Like her mother and grandmother, Princess Seble was President of the Ethiopian Women's Welfare Association which, during her time, built a state of the art high-rise building in Addis Ababa to house young women safely and generate income for the Association.